janko/flickrie/README.md

 Please, feel free to post any issues that you're having, I will be happy to help.
 I will also be happy if you let me know about any bugs.

-## How to contribute

-Nothing special, you just fork the project, and send me a pull request.
-Don't forget to cover the change with tests.
-If you don't know how to write tests, send the pull requests without them, it's ok.

-An important note: if you want to add a line in the tests which makes a **new** HTTP request, you'll have to get your own API key and access token.
-You can get the API key and secret [here](http://www.flickr.com/services/apps/create/apply) (assuming you already have a Flickr account), and you can then obtain an access token by using my authentication system (described above).
-You then have to assign these values to the environment variables `FLICKR_API_KEY`, `FLICKR_SHARED_SECRET`, `FLICKR_ACCESS_TOKEN` and `FLICKR_ACCESS_SECRET`.
-That's it, you should be able to run the tests normally now.

-Feel free to email me if you have any problems.

 ## Cedits